MediaRon/simple-comment-editing-options/readme.txt

 == Upgrade Notice ==

+= 1.0.6 =
+Added option for unlimited editing for logged in users.

 = 1.0.5 =
-Added option for timer to be compact or with words
+Added option for timer to be compact or with words.

 = 1.0.4 =
 Added option to stop timer.
 Added option to change stop timer text.